Assisting Patients with Opioid Addiction Treatment

 The live CME activity of this webcast was funded by an educational grant to the AAFP by Indivior.

-This enduring material activity, Assisting Patients with Opioid Addiction Treatment, has been reviewed and is acceptable for up to 1 Prescribed credit by the American Academy of Family Physicians.
+This Enduring Material activity, Assisting Patients with Opioid Addiction Treatment, has been reviewed and is acceptable for up to 1 Prescribed credit by the American Academy of Family Physicians.
 Term of approval begins February 8, 2017.
-Term of approval is for two years from this date.
+Term of approval is for three years from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.